 The feature is configured by a new parameter in the IP Profiles table, 'Send Multiple DTMF Methods' (IPProfile SBCSupportMultipleDTMFMethods), with optional values Enable and Disable (default).
 To implement the feature, not only must this parameter be enabled, but the existing parameter 'Alternative DTMF Method' (IPProfile SBCAlternativeDTMFMethod) must be configured to one of the SIP INFO values (INFO - Cisco, INFO - Nortel, or INFO -Lucent).
-In addition, sending of DTMF digits using the RFC 2833 method must be enabled Mode' using the existing parameter 'RFC 2833 (As ls or Extend).
-(IpProfile SBCRFC2833Behavior).
+In addition, sending of DTMF digits using the RFC 2833 method must be enabled ls (As or Extend). usina the existing parameter 'RFC 2833 Mode' (IpProfile SBCRFC2833Behavior).